-About 1 in 100 diagnostic tests (1%) result in a miscarriage.
+About 0.5 to 1 in 100 diagnostic tests (0.5 to 1%) result in a miscarriage.
 It is up to you whether or not to have the further tests.
 When trying to decide whether to have a diagnostic test, try to balance up the risk of miscarriage with how important the result will be to you.

 Chorionic villus sampling (CVS)

 This diagnostic test is usually done from weeks 11-14 of pregnancy.
 A fine needle, usually put through the mother's abdomen, is used to take a tiny sample of tissue from the placenta.
 The cells from the tissue are then tested for Down's, Edwards' or Patau's syndromes.